onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-The first command searches for a component containing the text `another note cypress`, and then for a ***make important*** button within it.
+The first command searches for a component containing the text `another task cypress`, and then for a ***make important*** button within it.
 It then clicks the button.

 The second command checks that the text on the button has changed to ***make not important***.

-The tests and the current frontend code can be found on the [GitHub](https://github.com/comp227/part2-notes/tree/part5-9) branch *part5-9*.
+The tests and the current frontend code can be found on the [GitHub](https://github.com/comp227/part2-tasks/tree/part5-9) branch *part5-9*.

 ### Failed login test